The Trans-Siberian: Xmas & New Year

 Arrive Ulaan Baatar 14.40

-Today we drive up into the Zaitsan hills for a panoramic view of the city in the valley below before continuing on to the Chinggis Khaan Statue, located 50km east of Ulaan Baatar.
-The 40-metre high statue of Chinggis Khan on horseback is an impressive monument, built of polished stainless steel and offering 360 degree views over the surrounding countryside.
-After lunch we return to Ulaan Baatar and later we enjoy a beautiful folk show.
+After breakfast we return to Ulaan Baatar, stopping en route at the extraordinary Chingiss Khan statue.
+The 40-metre high statue of Chingiss Khan on horseback is an impressive monument built of polished stainless steel and offering 360 degree views over the surrounding countryside.
+In the evening we enjoy a beautiful Mongolian folk show.

 23/12/2020 Depart Ulaan Baatar (BL)

-This morning we visit the State Department Store renowned for its leather goods, cashmere and traditional Mongolian souvenirs.
+Today we drive up into the Zaitsan hills for a panoramic view of the city in the valley below.
+We also visit the largest and most important Buddhist centre in Mongolia, the famous Gandan Monastery, and the State Department Store renowned for its leather goods, cashmere and traditional Mongolian souvenirs.
 In the afternoon we transfer to the railway station and board the train for our journey north to Russia.

 Depart Ulaan Baatar Train 5, 16.20